New Guard: Membership

 New Guardsmen of their own Locality were encouraged to participate during Locality Conventions to decide matters specific to their area.
 A member was not kept within the organisation against their will, as they could leave at any time for any reason.
 This was to ensure that the New Guard could preserve its democratic, voluntary elements established at its founding.

-Estimates of the New Guard’s membership count are contradictory.
+Estimates of the New Guard's membership count are contradictory.
 A report conducted by the NSW Police in September 1931 found 87,000 had sought membership and by December of the same year there were 39,000 card-carrying members – with 3,000 residing in the country centres of regional NSW.
-For practical reasons, Campbell’s internal estimations of membership count focused on those that the New Guard could rely on in the event of a socialist revolution.
+For practical reasons, Campbell's internal estimations of membership count focused on those that the New Guard could rely on in the event of a socialist revolution.
 In that he estimated the figure at 20,000.
-For propaganda reasons, New Guard membership was often publicly exaggerated, as when Campbell foreshadowed a procession of 100,000 men along Macquarie Street to present a petition to Sir Game.
+For propaganda reasons, the New Guard's membership was often publicly exaggerated, as when Campbell foreshadowed a procession of 100,000 men along Macquarie Street to present a petition to Sir Game.